chriscast94/homework-1/README.md

 # homework-1

 ## Description
-Developed a code base that follows accessibility standards and is optimized for SEO Updated code to correct and modern syntax with descriptions on changes and Style Sheet
+Developed a code base that follows accessibility standards and is optimized for SEO;
+Updated code to correct and modern syntax with descriptions on changes and Style Sheet

 ## Installation